david93111/minesweeperAPI/readme.md

 * Akka Actors to manage state of game
 * Akka Persistence to persist state of game actors and game state history as event sourcing
 * Akka Kryo for serialization of messages to be persisted as java serializer is not a good option in many cases (Useful for clustering also)
-* Reactivemongo Persistence Plugin as a reliable connector to MongoDB for data storing
+* Reactivemongo Persistence Plugin as a reliable connector to MongoDB for data storing and stream persistence query
 * InMemory Persistence Plugin For testing purposes of persistence process
 * Scalatest + AkkaTestkit + RouteScalaTest for unit test
 * Sbt Coverage and Sbt Native Package Plugins for test coverage and packaging